sbupgsa/constitution/Constitution.md

 The Underclassperson Member-at-Large is responsible for representing the students in the Department who fall under an enrollment status between G1 and G4 on the Board of Directors and advocating on their behalf.
 The Underclassperson Member-at-Large must fall under one of the aforementioned enrollment statuses and only active members who fall under the aforementioned enrollment statuses may vote in the election of the Underclassperson Member-at-Large.

-The Underclassperson Member-at-Large shall be an ex officio member of the Committee on Master&rsquo;s Student Engagement and Activities (enumerated in [Appendix B](#appendix-b-list-of-standing-committees)).
+The Underclassperson Member-at-Large shall be an ex officio member of the Committee on Master&rsquo;s Student Engagement and Activities and the Committee on Engagement (enumerated in [Appendix B](#appendix-b-list-of-standing-committees)).

 #### SUBSECTION J: UPPERCLASSPERSON MEMBER-AT-LARGE